Robert Mills (physicist): Biography

-Mills was born in Englewood, New Jersey, son of Dorothy C. and Frederick C. Mills.
-He graduated from George School in Pennsylvania in early 1944.
-He studied at Columbia College from 1944 to 1948, while on leave from the Coast Guard.
+Mills was born in Englewood, New Jersey, son of Dorothy C. and the american economist Frederick C. Mills.
+He graduated from George School in Pennsylvania in early 1944, and studied at Columbia College from 1944 to 1948, while on leave from the Coast Guard.
 Mills demonstrated his mathematical ability by becoming a Putnam Fellow in 1948, and by receiving first-class honors in the Tripos.
-Mills, who was still a novice theoretical physicist, met Yang and assisted him in polishing Yang's hypothesis on non-abelian gauge fields, which later became the Yang-Mills Theory and consequently the heart of modern physics.
+Mills, who was still a novice theoretical physicist, met Yang and assisted him in polishing Yang's hypothesis on non-abelian gauge fields, which later became the Yang-Mills Theory, the heart of modern physics.

+Employing the general field theory developed by him and Yang Cheng Ning in the 1950s, H. Fritzsch and H. Leutwyler, together with american physicist Murray Gell-Mann introduced the concept of colour as the source of a "strong field" into the theory of QCD.
+Thus, Yang and Robert Mills, together, were key to the progress in the field, by developing a theory in which the carrier particles of a force can themselves radiate further carrier particles.
+(This is different from QED, where the photons that carry the electromagnetic force do not radiate further photons).

-The mathematical ability he displayed early on was mastered in his eventual career as a full-time theoretical physicist.
+The mathematical ability Mills displayed early on was mastered in his eventual career as a full-time theoretical physicist.
 He earned a master's degree from Cambridge, and a PhD in Physics under Norman Kroll, from Columbia University in 1955.
-After a year at the Institute for Advanced Study in Princeton, New Jersey, Mills became Professor of Physics at Ohio State University in 1956.
+After a year at the Institute for Advanced Study in Princeton, New Jersey, Mills became professor of physics at Ohio State University in 1956.
 He remained at Ohio State University until his retirement in 1995.

 Mills and Yang shared the 1980 Rumford Premium Prize from the American Academy of Arts and Sciences for their "development of a generalized gauge invariant field theory" in 1954.

 Personal life

 Mills was married to Elise Ackley in 1948.
-Together they had sons Edward and Jonathan, and daughters Katherine, Susan, and Dorothy.
+Together they had sons Edward and Jonathan, and daughters Catherine, Susan, and Dorothy.
 The Mills family lived for many years in Columbus, Ohio during Mills' tenure as professor at Ohio State University.
 He was an elder of Indianola Presbyterian Church and active in the international student community in Columbus.

 The family also spent considerable time during the summer and winter breaks at their property on Echo Lake in Charleston, Vermont, where Robert spent his final months.